New Zealand Ice Figure Skating Association Inc.

 Programme Components

 In addition to the technical elements, athletes are awarded points for other important aspects of skating.
-There are five other aspects for which the athletes are awarded a value between 0.00 and 10.00.
-For singles, pairs, and synchronised skating they are:
+These three aspects are called components and are each awarded a value between 0.00 and 10.00.

-The Total Component Score (TCS) is determined by first adding up the five component marks.
-This total is then factored for the short programme by multiplying by 0.8 for ladies and 1.0 for men.
-For the free skate programme, this total is multiplied by 1.6 for ladies and 2.0 for men to get the Total Component Score.
+The Total Component Score (TCS) is determined by first adding up the three component marks.
+This total is then factored.
+For example for the junior short programme by multiplying by 1.33 for women and 1.67 for men.
+For the junior free skate programme, this total is multiplied by 2.67 for women and 3.33 for men to get the Total Component Score.
 In pairs and synchronised skating, similar factoring is used.
+Factoring is used to ensure a balance between the technical score (TES) and the component score (TCS).

 Deductions